Hjagu09/yummy.kak/README.md

 + bufname exposes the SH string used to generate it
 + modified exposes a option for the text icon used and also a option for the SH string used to render the module
 + the clock module exposes the time format.
 This is passed to the command line date to get the current time
-+ client_server and selections exposes one SH string each used to render them
++ client_server, selections, git and all the lsp modules  exposes one SH string each that's used to render them

 ## example configurations
 yummy_configs.kak contain a few example config.
 Feel free to use them as is or look at them for reference.